keevitaja/keeper-laravel/readme.md

 Example above adds user with ID of 1 to a role with ID of 3 and clears cache.

 If you must use file driver, then you probably have to flush entire cache or come up with your own solution.
-Las resort it to not use cache feature.
+Last resort would be not to use cache feature.

 ## Managing roles and permissions